Genesis and the Flood: Understanding the Biblical Story

 In Genesis 2, God creates the first man from the dust of the ground and his breath.
 But, since God is a spiritual being and does not have lungs, this description is clearly figurative.
 We could go on with other examples (and in our next post we will give examples from the Flood story), but a fair reading of Genesis 1-11 will recognize that it uses figurative language much more extensively than in the chapters that follow.

 Second, Genesis 1-11 has an intense interplay with ancient Near Eastern texts, particularly creation and flood stories.
-We reserve the latter for the next post and here will talk about the creation.
-Today, we have the benefit of studying Genesis 1-2 in the light of ancient Near Eastern accounts of creation, in particular compositions like Enuma Elish, Atrahasis, and the Baal myth.
+We have the benefit of studying Genesis 1-2 in the light of ancient Near Eastern accounts of creation, in particular compositions like Enuma Elish, Atrahasis, and the Baal myth.

 There are similarities, yes, but there are also intentional differences.
 We will illustrate with the creation of the first man in Genesis 2:7.
 In the Bible, the first man is created from the dust of the ground (creation element) and the breath of God (divine element).
 The Enuma Elish and Atrahasis both picture the gods creating humans from the ground (clay) and divine elements (the blood of a demon god and the spit of the gods).
 This connection is more than a coincidence.
 Thus, rather than being a literal depiction of how God created the first human (which makes no sense as a literal description anyway), it makes more sense to see Genesis 2:7 a figurative depiction that claims it was Israel’s God (not Marduk or some other deity) who created humans, and that humans themselves are not originally corrupt but have a dignified origin.

 Third, we raise the issue of what I call sequence concord.
 If Genesis 1-11 were interested in giving us a precise, literal description of “what happened” it would demonstrate more interest in the sequence of events.